How People Describe This Pain Pattern

-- The muscles just above the blue bones at the front of the base of the neck also get tight, short and strong.
-This include muscle that are not shown and lay close to the spine to help with stabilization and breathing.
+- The muscles just above the blue bones at the front of the base of the neck also get tight, short, and strong.
+This includes muscles that are not shown and lay close to the spine that help with stabilization and breathing.

 - The muscles that pull your head back become tight and over-stretched.